 Under COVID, all QSR brands are trying to drive more foot traffic and build stronger digital connections with their customers.
 Mobile apps have become key to facilitating deeper digital loyalty and enabling sanitary, cashless ordering.
 We thus set out to see how well our data could predict store visitors or mobile app installs, pre- and post-COVID.
 We then took population splits drawn from our TrueData database:

 Against these population splits, we looked at trends over time, pre- and post-COVID.
 We compared each population against thousands of variables across 200 million US monthly active devices and leveraged three Machine Learning (ML) algorithms to analyze the data: Bayes, Logistics, and Random Forests.

-When the analyses were completed, we found that TrueData models have become 28%+ more accurate under COVID at predicting potential store visitors.
+When the analyses were completed, we found that TrueData models have became 28%+ more accurate under COVID at predicting potential store visitors.

 We arrived at these results by performing two sets of analyses.
 In the first, we analyzed how well TrueData could predict if someone was going to visit a U.S. McDonald’s over the last 90 days.
-The Logistic algorithm proved to be 700% better than random at identifying potential store visitors by leveraging the top 3% most predictive portion of TrueData data set.
+In the top 3% most predictive portion of the TrueData data set, the Logistic algorithm proved to be 700% better than random at identifying potential store visitors.
 This 3% audience represents millions of devices.
 In the second, we analyzed how well TrueData could predict if someone was going to visit a U.S. McDonald’s pre- and post-COVID.

 The result is that our predictive power has improved under COVID by 28%.
 As the graph below shows, we have significantly improved our ability to identify the unique audiences that are visiting McDonald’s under COVID.